 Fellows will be exposed to specific services via arranged Shadowing opportunities if interested.

-After the first cohort, subsequent cohorts of fellows will be paired with interested alumni fellows as an additional resource/buddy.
+Alumni Fellows will be paired with new fellows as an additional resource.

 Professional Association Memberships: